Bogo56/TravelApp_NodeJS/README.md

 Most of the webpages are **rendered server-side - EJS templates**.
 To improve experience and user notifications I have also included some frontend JS - mainly with form submition and admin menu.

 I have **deployed the project on my own Ubuntu 18.04 server**, so you can check it out for yourself.
+I'm using **PM2 as a process manager** to manage app fails and restarts.
 You'll find a link below

 ## Check out the Project
 As I mentioned, I have created an example frontend that uses part of the API's functionality.
 You can check the project at: